 Bio

-Yana graduated from OCAD University with distinction and holds a BFA in Drawing and Painting.
-She is the recipient of the Andre Beaulieu Bursary for Young Visual Artists (2022), the Won Lee Fine Art Award (2023) and the TOAF Career Launcher (2023), and is currently pursuing her MFA at OCAD University.
+Yana holds an MFA in Interdisciplinary Art, Media, and Design and a BFA in Drawing and Painting from OCAD University.
+She is the recipient of numerous awards, including the Andre Beaulieu Bursary for Young Visual Artists (2022), the Charles Pachter Bursary (2024, 2025) and the Won Lee Fine Art Award (2023).

 Artist Statement